hi9105/Azure-ML-Pipeline-Deployment/README.md

 We choose the best model for deployment and enable "Authentication" while deploying the model using Azure Container Instance (ACI).
 The executed code in logs.py enables Application Insights.
 "Application Insights enabled" is disabled before executing logs.py.
 Although this is configurable at deploy time with a check-box, it is useful to be able to run code that will enable it.

-In following image, we can see that : Application insights
+In following image, we can see that "Application Insights" is enabled in the Details tab of the endpoint.

 ![Application_Insights](screenshot/Application_Insights.JPG)

-In following image, we can see that : Logs
+In following image, we can see the logs.

 ![logs](screenshot/logs.JPG)